Last Updated on

 - 1 tablespoon Rice wine (1-2 capfuls)

-- Cut the chicken into large slices and place in a medium size bowl
+Cut the chicken into large slices and place in a medium-sized bowl

-- Throw all the liquid marinade ingredients into the chicken and mix well.
+Throw all the liquid marinade ingredients into the chicken and mix well.
 Sprinkle the cornflour over the mixture and massage into the mixture.
-Leave to marinade for a minimum of 30 minutes.
+Leave to marinate for a minimum of 30 minutes.

 - Slice the onion and pepper and place in a prep bowl (or on a board or plate organised in the order you will be cooking)

-- Finely chop the chili and garlic and place in a small prep bowl (or on a board or plate organised in the order you will be cooking)
+Finely chop the chilli and garlic and place in a small prep bowl (or on a board or plate organised in the order you will be cooking)

 - Finely slice the spring onions and place in a small prep bowl (or on a board or plate organised in the order you will be cooking)